SkillsFundingAgency/dfc-devops/ArmTemplates/azure-maps.md

 ## Paramaters

-azureMapName: (required) string
+azureMapsName: (required) string

-Name of Azure Map.
+Name of Azure Maps.
 Will be created in the same resource group as the script is run and in the default location for resource group.

 azureMapsSku: (required) string